RausG/qlik-sense-timeline/README.md

 ## Advantages

 With this updated version it is possible to create colorful gantt charts in qlik sense.
 It is also possible to show the additional informations that you need in the HTML tooltip.

+Since Ver.
+1.4 the [Moment.js](https://momentjs.com/) library is included, so the timestamps from Qlik Sense are converted to the format YYYY-MM-DD (ISO).
+Therefore the extension gets the set timestamp format from the running Qlik Sense app.

 ### Datatable